 - A need for extension of design year and update and reevaluation of the regional population and employment forecasts and land use and transportation plans.
 As needed, or at least every 10 years, the Commission conducts a major update and reevaluation of the regional plans.
 Annually, through the Commission's Annual Report and every three years through a review of the regional transportation plan, the Commission reviews the regional plans and determines whether the plans should be reaffirmed and, if needed, extended in terms of design year and modestly amended, or whether the plans should undergo a major reconsideration and update.
 This review of the regional plan considers the continued validity of plan forecasts, and the progress made towards implementation of the regional land use and transportation plans.
 The last major update and reevaluation of regional land use and transportation plans was initiated in 1990-1991 and was completed in 1994.
 The annual and triennial reviews of these plans have resulted in a continuing reaffirmation of these plans, along with minor amendment and design year extensions.
 However, even though the plans are still valid, it is time for a periodic major reevaluation, given the passing of 10 years since the last major reevaluation, and the availability of new year 2000 census data concerning the regional population, new year 2000 aerial photography documenting regional land use, and year 2001-2002 travel surveys describing travel habits and patterns.
 This reevaluation will be a two-year effort to be completed in 2006, and include new population, employment, and related forecasts for a new plan design year 2035; a new regional land use plan; and, major update and reevaluation of the regional transportation plan utilizing new travel survey data, new travel models (revalidated, refined, and recalibrated), new travel forecasts, and consideration of plan implementation to date.
-This will be a major Commission planning effort in the year 2005 and the first quarter of 2006. - A need to reconsider the jurisdictional highway system plans for each of the seven counties as part of the regional transportation plan update, both the arterial street and highway improvements recommended in each plan, and the jurisdictional responsibility recommendations of each plan.
-To address concerns about jurisdictional responsibility, there will be a need to review and reestimate m the criteria for jurisdictional classification-trip service, land use service, and operational characteristics. - A need to continue to assist in the guidance of the operation and development of the transit systems of the region through the continuing preparation of three- to five-year short-range plans.
-In 2005, short-range plans will be prepared for the Milwaukee County transit system, the City of Kenosha transit system, and the City of Racine transit system.
+This was a major Commission planning effort in the year 2005 and will continue through the first quarter of 2006. - A need to reconsider the jurisdictional highway system plans for each of the seven counties, both the arterial street and highway improvements recommended in each plan, and the jurisdictional responsibility recommendations of each plan.
+To address concerns about jurisdictional responsibility, there will be a need to review and re-estimatethe criteria for jurisdictional classification-trip service, land use service, and operational characteristics.
+The update of the arterial street and highway improvements will occur as part of the review and update of the regional transportation plan and be completed in early 2006.
+The update of the jurisdictional responsibility recommendations for each county will occur in 2006 and 2007 following the review and update of the regional transportation plan. - A need to continue to assist in the guidance of the operation and development of the transit systems of the region through the continuing preparation of three- to five-year short-range plans.
+In 2006, short-range plans will be prepared for the Milwaukee County transit system, the City of Kenosha transit system, and the City of Racine transit system.
 Each system faces issues concerning service performance, improvement, and extension.